lightsofapollo/azure-sas/README.md

-# azure-sas
+# azure-sign

-Azure Shared Access Signature Signing (for node.js).
+Azure signing utilities for node (just table service right now)

 The goal is to provide a way to grant access keys to your azure resources (like querying a table from the browser) with a very small footprint.